-Oral rinses reduce the blood pressure-lowering effect of exercise
+Mouthwash can reduce the blood-pressure-lowering effect of exercise

-Exercise lowers blood pressure - this is well known.
-The values are indeed higher during the exercise session, which is a completely normal regulatory mechanism, but blood pressure usually drops below the level it was at before physical activity after exercise.
-Additionally, exercise has a positive long-term effect on blood pressure.
+Exercise lowers the blood pressure - that's well known.
+The readings are higher during a workout, which is a completely normal regulatory response, but blood pressure usually falls after exercise below the level it was at before the physical activity.

-However, English researchers found that an antiseptic mouthwash nullifies this effect.
+British researchers, however, found that an antiseptic mouthwash cancels out this effect.

-Chlorhexidine inhibits bacteria in the oral cavity that convert nitrate to nitrite.
-Nitrite, in turn, is a precursor to the vasodilating nitric oxide (NO).
-The researchers attribute the increase in blood pressure in the mouthwash group to this.
-The mouthwash prevented nitrite production in the oral cavity by 90 percent.
+Chlorhexidine inhibits bacteria in the mouth that convert nitrate into nitrite.
+Nitrite, in turn, is a precursor of the vesseldilating nitric oxide (NO).
+The researchers say this explains why the mouthwash groups blood pressure rose.
+The mouthwash reduced nitrite production in the mouth by 90 percent.

 Another study supports this finding.
-Here, 23 healthy adults were sent to the treadmill for 30 minutes and then asked to rinse their mouths with mouthwash immediately afterward and then after 60 and 90 minutes.
-However, part of the solutions offered contained only the control drink, while the other part was the mouthwash being tested.
-The participants could not tell which sample they received in this way.
-Blood pressure was measured for all participants before and one and two hours after the workout.
+In that study, 23 healthy adults were sent to the treadmill for 30 minutes and were then asked to rinse their mouths with mouthwash immediately afterward and again after 60 and 90 minutes.
+Some of the solutions offered were only the control rinse, while others were the mouthwash being tested.
+In this way the participants could not tell which sample they received.
+Blood pressure was measured in all participants before and one and two hours after the exercise.

-The blood pressure values of the participants who rinsed their mouths with the control solution had, as expected, decreased after the workout.
-On average, the values in this group were 5.2 mmHg lower than before.
-This level remained stable even two hours after the workout.
+The blood pressure readings of the participants who rinsed with the control solution fell as expected after the exercise.
+On average, readings in this group were 5.2 mmHg lower than before.
+This lower level was still present two hours after the workout.

-The individuals who used the mouthwash after the workout achieved only an average blood pressure reduction of 2 mmHg, which had already returned to baseline by the last measurement after two hours.
+Those who used the mouthwash after exercise showed only an average blood pressure reduction of 2 mmHg, which had already disappeared by the final measurement two hours later.

-This effect is due to the aforementioned inhibited conversion of nitrate/nitrite to nitric oxide.
-To provide the muscles with sufficient oxygen during exertion, nitric oxide is produced in greater amounts during exercise, which is known to dilate blood vessels.
-According to the researchers' findings, the bacteria in the oral cavity are significantly involved in supporting this conversion from nitrate to nitrite and then to nitric oxide.
-If these are hindered in their work by a chlorhexidine-containing mouthwash, the blood vessels cannot be sufficiently dilated, and the blood pressure reduction after exercise is largely absent.
+This effect is due to the inhibited conversion of nitrate/nitrite into nitric oxide mentioned above.
+During exercise, more nitric oxide is produced to provide muscles with enough oxygen; nitric oxide is known to dilate blood vessels.
+According to the researchers, oral bacteria that convert nitrate into nitrite and then into nitric oxide play a key role in this process.
+If these bacteria are blocked by a chlorhexidine-containing mouthwash, the vessels cannot dilate sufficiently and the post-exercise drop in blood pressure largely does not occur.

-Since beetroot also works through this mechanism and can promote blood pressure reduction, it is possible that using a chlorhexidine-containing mouthwash after consuming beetroot can nullify this positive effect.
+Because beetroot also works through this mechanism and can help lower blood pressure, it's possible that using a chlorhexidine-containing mouthwash after eating beetroot could cancel out this positive effect.

 Sources